 ALI=ALCTALRT

-2.16 "Equivalence" means that a facility produces abrasion level indices for the exercise tyres that are statistically consistent with the baseline values fulfilling the requirements of paragraph 4.3.3 of this Annex.
+2.16.
+"Equivalence" means that a facility produces abrasion level indices for the exercise tyres that are statistically consistent with the baseline values fulfilling the requirements of paragraph 4.3.3 of this Annex.

 2.17.
 "Transfer function" means a linear relationship used to relate indoor drum test results to vehicle test results.
 The transfer function is expressed as:

-ALIFUA,TF=a∙ALIFUA-1+1
+ALIDUA,TF=a∙ALIDUA-1+1

 where

-ALIFUA is the abrasion level index obtained by the facility under assessment using the test method defined in Annex 3, and
+ALIDUA is the abrasion level index obtained by the drum under assessment using the test method defined in Annex 3, and

-ALIFUA,TF is the abrasion level index after application of the transfer function.
+ALIDUA,TF is the abrasion level index after application of the transfer function.

 2.18.
-"Generic transfer function" means a transfer function where the transfer function coefficient a is a fixed value equal to [reserved] established by a statistical analysis of multiple facilities, intended for use by any drum facility.
+"Generic transfer function" means a transfer function where the transfer function coefficient a is a fixed value equal to [1.X] established by a statistical analysis of multiple facilities, intended for use by any drum facility.

 2.19.
 "Specific transfer function" means a transfer function where the transfer function coefficient a is determined individually for a specific indoor drum test facility through a dedicated inter-facility equivalence exercise.
 The transfer function coefficient a may take a value between [0.80 and 2] and is valid only for that specific facility and its operational conditions.

-2.20.
-"Unity transfer function" means a transfer function where the transfer function coefficient equals 1, so that

-ALIFUA,TF= ALIFUA

-The unity transfer function shall be applied for the results obtained on a circuit using the vehicle test method on public open roads; it may be applied for the results obtained by an indoor drum test facility.

 3. Organisation of an inter-facility equivalence exercise

 3.1.
 The inter-facility equivalence exercise shall be organised by a coordinating body as defined in paragraph 2.5 of this Annex.